sedhossein/clean-code-with-clear-coder/README.md

 - The one of the professionals  habits, is refactoring step. after that the tasks done, they(the codes) need check again , maybe find a bug, or a better pattern or algorytm, maybe the queries or loops redused . at last, the famous sentence that say "if the codes work, dont touch it" ! thats pure bullshit :-) refactores the codes, make better perfomance and clean then, be a clear coder ^^

+- Writing lots of code does not mean that you’ve written lots of software.
+It may just mean you are written lots of bugs.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna